fafiyusuf/csec-dev-react-js-day-one/CSEC-DEV-REACT-JS-DAY-ONE/README.md

 Borders & Padding: border, border-radius, padding, margin.

 Typography: font-size, color, font-weight.

 🎯 Key Takeaways

-✔ Learned how to create and use reusable components in React.✔ Styled components effectively using CSS.✔ Integrated the components into a page and rendered it in App.js.✔ Followed best practices for structuring a React project.
+✔ Learned how to create and use reusable components in React.
+✔ Styled components effectively using CSS.
+✔ Integrated the components into a page and rendered it in App.js.
+✔ Followed best practices for structuring a React project.